Aadv1k/DracoQL/README.md

 - Simple and intuitive syntax
 - Support for most data sources (web, JSON, text)
-- Error handling for robustness
+- Functional error handling

 ## Hello world

+Although `MoleQL` isn't really meant for that, here is a `hello world`

 ```
 PIPE "hello world!"
 TO STDOUT